efezinoidisi/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 - 2-path is a script that adds '/action' to the PATH

+- 3-paths is a script that counts the number of directories in the PATH environment variable

 - 4-global_variables is a script that lists environment variables

 - 5-local_variables is a script that lists all local variables, environment variables and functions